hummingbird-test-org/fantastic-four/README.md

     - `released`
     - `published`
 2. Repository must have "Dependency Graph" enabled, else it won't let SBOM be generated <https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/configuring-the-dependency-graph#enabling-and-disabling-the-dependency-graph>
+3. SBOM files will be generated on which branch ?

 #### Reference